-NC Court of Appeals Ruling: Workers’ Comp for Sleep Injuries
+What the NC Court of Appeals Ruling Means for Workers Comp and Sleep Injuries

 The NC Court of Appeals ruled that a worker injured while sleeping at a job site is not entitled to workers' compensation benefits.
 This decision clarifies the scope of compensability for workplace injuries.
 Learn how this affects your rights and what steps to take if injured at work.